lukasver/HenryTalent/README.md

 ### _Connect the data base_

- - Go to your postgres database manager and create a new   database.
+ - Go to your postgreSQL database manager and create a new database.
 Replace `"data_base_name"` in `.env` file with the name of the new database.

  ### _Install the necesary package to run it_

-- Open the project console
+- Open the project on your console
     + Inside `api` folder, run the command line, `npm install` / `yarn install`
     + Inside `client` folder, run the command line, `npm install` / `yarn install`.

 ### _Test the project_

-- Open the project console
+- Open the project on your console
     + Inside `api` folder, run the command line, `npm run test` / `yarn run test`.

-- Open the project console
-    + Inside `api` folder, run the command line, `npm run seed` / `yarn run seed` to fill the database.

 ### _Run the project_

-- Open the project console
+- Open the project on your console
     + Inside `api` folder, run the command line, `npm run dev` / `yarn run dev`.

     + Inside `client` folder, run the command line, `npm start` (go to http://localhost:3000/).

+### _Fill the database_

+- Open the project on your console
+    + Inside `api` folder, run the command line, `npm run seed` / `yarn run seed` to fill the database.

 # Project Screens

 - Home